Kev1CO/cocofest_archive/docs/contributing.md

 ## Implementing new features

+When working on implementing new features, collaboration and communication are key to ensure a smooth development process.
+Here are some guidelines to follow:

-Before implementing your awesome new feature, please discuss with the code owner to prevent any clashing with some other competing developments.
+- Discuss your proposed feature with the code owner to avoid conflicts with ongoing development efforts.
-It is also a good idea to check the current opened pull-request not to redo something currently being developed.
+- Check for open pull requests to avoid duplicating work.
-If your feature is mentioned in the issue section of GitHub, please assign it to yourself.
+- If your feature is related to an existing issue, assign it to yourself.
+If not, open a new issue to describe your work and assign it to yourself.
-Otherwise, please open a new issue explaining what you are currently working on.

-As soon as possible, you are asked to open a pull-request (see below) with a short but descriptive name.
-Unless that pull-request is ready to be merged, please tag it as `work in progress` by adding `[WIP]` at the beginning of the pull-request name.
-If you are ready to get your PR reviewed, you can add the tag `ready to review` by adding `[RTR]`.
-If you think your PR is ready for the last review, please use the tag `ready to merge` by adding `[RTM]`.
-Send commits that are as small as possible; 1 to 10 lines is probably a good guess, with again short but descriptive commit names.
-Be aware of the review done by the maintainers, they will contain useful tips and advice that should be integrated ASAP.
-Once you have responded to a specific comment, please respond `Done!` and tag it as resolved.
+- When you are ready, open a pull request with a concise yet descriptive title.
+Use [WIP] at the beginning of the title if it's a `work in progress`, [RTR] when it's `ready for review`, and [RTM] when it's `ready for merging`.
+- Submit small, focused commits with clear and informative commit messages.
+- Pay attention to feedback from maintainers and respond to comments promptly, marking them as "Done!" when resolved.

-Make sure you add a minimal but meaningful example of your new feature in the `examples` folder and that you create a test with numerical values for comparison.
+- Include a meaningful example of your new feature in the examples folder and create tests with numerical values for comparison.
-If this feature changes the API, this should also be reflected in the ReadMe.
+- If your feature alters the API, update the ReadMe accordingly.
-During your development, you can create a `sandbox` folder in the examples folder.
-Everything in this folder will automatically be ignored by Git.
-If by accident you add a binary file in the history file (by not using a sandbox), your pull-request will be rejected and you will have to produce a new pull-request free from the binary file.

-When you have completed the implementation of your new feature, navigate to your pull-request in GitHub and select `Kev1CO` in the `Reviewers` drop menu.
-At the same time, if you think your review is ready to be merged, remove the `[WIP]` tag in the name (otherwise, your pull-request won't be merged).
-If your pull-request is accepted, there is nothing more to do, Congrats!
-If changes are required, reply to all the comments and, as stated previously, respond `Done!` and tag them as resolved.
-Be aware that sometimes the maintainer can push modifications directly to your branch, so make sure to pull before continuing your work on that branch.
+- Once your feature is ready for review, select Kev1CO as the reviewer on GitHub.
+Remove the [WIP] tag from the pull request title if necessary.
+- If your pull request is accepted, congratulations!
+Otherwise, address the requested changes and mark comments as resolved.

 ## Testing your code

-Adding tests are required to get your development merged to the master branch.
+Adding tests is essential to merge your code into the master branch.
-Therefore, it is very good practice to get the habit of writing tests ahead of time so this is never an issue.
+We strongly recommend writing tests early in the development process.
-The `cocofest` test suite runs automatically on GitHub every time a commit is submitted.
+The cocofest test suite runs automatically on GitHub with every commit, but testing locally is a good practice.
-However, we strongly encourage running tests locally prior to submitting the pull-request.
-To do so, simply run the tests folder in pytest (`pytest tests`).
+To launch tests locally, run the tests folder in pytest (`pytest tests`).

 ## Commenting

-Every function, class and module should have their respective proper docstrings completed.
+To maintain code quality and clarity, ensure that every function, class, and module has proper docstrings following the NumPy convention.
-The docstring convention used is NumPy.
-Moreover, if your new features is available to the lay user (i.e., it changes the API), the `ReadMe.md` should be modified accordingly.
+If your new feature changes the API, update the `ReadMe.md` accordingly.

 ## Convention of coding

-`Cocofest` tries to follow as much as possible the PEP recommendations (https://www.python.org/dev/peps/).
+`cocofest` tries to follow as much as possible the PEP recommendations (https://www.python.org/dev/peps/).
 Unless you have good reasons to disregard them, your pull-request is required to follow these recommendations.

 All variable names that could be plural should be written as such.

 Black is used to enforce the code spacing.
-`Cocofest` is linted with the 120-character max per line's option.
+`cocofest` is linted with the 120-character max per line's option.
 This means that your pull-request tests on GitHub will appear to fail if black fails.
-The easiest way to make sure black is happy is to locally run this command:
+The easiest way to make sure the black test goes through is to locally run this command:
 ```bash
 black . -l120 --exclude "external/*"
 ```
-If you need to install black, you can do it via conda using the conda-forge channel.
+If you need to install black, you can do so via conda using the conda-forge channel.
+Your adherence to these conventions will help streamline the review process and enhance the overall code quality.